PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 image: images/posts/photos/IMG-0667.JPG

 ---
-We often hear some people saying that the reason why we need to switch from SAS to Python is because only in Python we can write reusable code.
+I often hear some people saying that the reason why we need to switch from SAS to Python is because only in Python we can write reusable code.
 That is totally wrong!
 You can and should write reusable code in just about any language.

 In SAS, besides the numerous PROCs (procedures) that are by definition reusable, writing macros (or macro functions) is the defacto method.